swch/slate/source/includes/_rest.md

 Parameter | Type | Description
 -------- | ---- | ---------
 last_card_placed_id | number | ID of the last card placed on this account by the Virtual Browser System (VBS). account_identification | object | One or more properties with key:value pairs for identifying a user and if necessary credentials such as a password.
 The set of key:value pairs for a site is specified in the merchant site info returned from GET /merchant_sites.
-Supercedes deprecated username and password properties.
-E.g. account_identification:{'username':'someuser','password':'thierpassword'} or account_identification:{'phone_number':'206-123-4567','pin':'1234'} or account_identification:{'account_number':'1234567890'} based on examples from GET /merchant_sites documentation

 See [account response parameters](#response-cardsavr_account).